There's a good chance your team's sales presentations are bad.

 Too often, sales reps treat their pitch deck like a secret treasure.
 They hold it close to the vest, not letting anyone see it before the meeting starts.

 What’s so bad about sending all the information to the buyer ahead of time so they can review it?
-That way, you don’t have to talk through everything.
+That way, you don’t have to talk through and explain everything.
 They have the reference materials they need to find the information they’re looking for.

 Or, split it up and share some details after the meeting.
 Imagine if, at the close of the meeting, you say, “Now that I better understand your needs, I’m going to send you some information about our product and how it could help.”